 Articles related to rhetoric and style

-Rhetoric and Style - Grammar and Composition - About.com
+Rhetoric and Style - Grammar & Composition - About.com

 Rhetoric and style are ancient arts--of persuasion, expression, and effective communication--that are just as valuable to writers today as they were to students in ...

-Style - Definition of Rhetorical Devices - Grammar and Composition
+Style in Prose - Definition and Discussion - Grammar & Composition

-Readings on Rhetoric and Style - Grammar and Composition
+Readings on Rhetoric and Style - Classic Essays and Lectures on ...

 A collection of essays and lectures on rhetoric and English prose style by Jonathan Swift, H.L.
 Mencken, William Hazlitt, Kurt Vonnegut, and many others.